ayushpathak29/Windows-Privilege-Escalation/README.md

 1. Here, starting with basic enumeration, type `cmdkey /list`.The Windows [Cmdkey](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cmdkey) command creates, lists and deletes stored user names and passwords from a computer.
 ![Initial shell](images/access/1.png)

 We can see there are stored credentials of Administrator user.
 So we can use something like [runas](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc771525(v=ws.11)) and use these stored credentials to run a command on machine as a admin user.

 2. Let's download the [nc.exe](https://github.com/int0x33/nc.exe?files=1) into the windows machine so that we can coonect to our kali box from this machine.
 You can find nc.exe on your kali box at "/usr/share/windows-resources/binaries/nc.exe" or simply run `locate nc.exe`.

 ![Initial shell](images/access/2.png)

-3. Let's create a bind shell and put it into a file, and then run it with runas command to execute our shell as a administrator.
+3. Let's create a reverse shell and put it into a file, and then run it with runas command to execute our shell as a administrator.

 ![Initial shell](images/access/3.png)

 4. Great, we got a connection on our listener and `whoami` tells us that we are "system user".
 So, here we escalated our privileges with the help of stored credentials and runas utility of windows.
 ![Initial shell](images/access/4.png)

-## Registry (Autorun)
+## Autorun
 1. Open command prompt and type: ```C:\Users\User\Desktop\Tools\Autoruns\Autoruns64.exe``` or run Sherlock, you'll find a autoron program in “C:\Program Files\Autorun Program\program.exe”

 ![0](images/autorun/1.png)